You can’t beat Greece for a relaxing summer holiday. Daisy Finer chooses five of the best Greek islands to visit.

 Book it: From €850 B&B.

 For a more private escape, Villa Yeraki in Corfu is unparalleled.
 With a corner location overlooking the Albanian mountains and Corfu coastline, it would be hard to find anywhere more picturesque.
-On the north-east coast of Corfu, Villa Yeraki’s two private jetties offer effortless access to the warm, clear sea (not to mention boating and watersport oppurtunities).
+On the north-east coast of Corfu, Villa Yeraki’s two private jetties offer effortless access to the warm, clear sea (not to mention boating and watersport opportunities).
 Time is split between the private infinity-edge swimming pool, scenic terraces and luxuriously comfortable interiors.
 The villa sleeps up to 12 comfortably with en-suite bathrooms; just imagine the parties you could have…

 Book it: Sleeps 12, book via The Villa Collective from €7,500 per week.

 Villa Amaya embodies modern Cycladic aesthetics with an amazing infinity pool that surrounds this 8 bedroom villa.
 You’ll feel as though you are floating over the Aegean sea.
 Simple interiors and plenty of outdoor space make for a tranquil escape at Villa Amaya.
 The views aren’t bad either… Mykonos Town is nearby, but far away enough to escape the party scene for some much needed R&R.

 Book it: Sleeps up to 16, book through Bright Blue Villas from €9,800 a week.